Three weeks your family will talk about for years.

-Caribbean Coast, Costa Rica — This Is Our Home
+Caribbean Coast, Costa Rica · Place-based learning

 We curate a limited number of immersive, place-based experiences in culture, conservation, and community for worldschooling, homeschooling, and traveling families.